brunchwnewton/aethic-code/README.md

 ## The Algorithm

 ```
-Given n slits and a set of detectors:
+Given n slits and a set of detectors (each fires for some subset of slits):

-1. For each slit, compute its signature:
+1. For each slit, compute its detector signature:
      sig(s) = which detectors fire when only s is open

-2. Group slits into equivalence classes:
+2. Group slits by identical signature into equivalence classes.
-     slits with identical signatures are one class
+     Slits in the same class are observationally indistinguishable.

-3. For each subset S of the powerset:
+3. For each subset S of the powerset (each candidate superposition):
      if S = ∅                   → VALID
-     if S is exactly one full class  → VALID
+     if S = one full class      → VALID  (no contradiction reachable)
-     if S ⊂ one class (proper)      → INVALID (P2)
+     if S ⊂ one class (proper)  → P2: specificity no observer can access
-     if S spans multiple classes     → INVALID (P3)
+     if S spans multiple classes → P3: future observer could find contradiction
 ```

-**P2 (Second Postulate)** — the subset asserts a specificity the detectors cannot support.
-**P3 (Third Postulate)** — the detectors can distinguish members, creating an accessible contradiction (checkmate).

 ## Papers